 Human thought, feeling, and behavior in the social environment.
 Topics include the perception of people and social situations, aggression and altruism, competition and cooperation, love and friendship, communication and persuasion, attitudes and attitude change, social influence, and group dynamics.
-Prerequisite: PSYC 101 or permission of instructor.
+Prerequisite: ISPSYC 101 or permission of instructor.
 Fall, Spring.

 Systematic study of the major theories and scientific assumptions endemic to the development, structure, and functions of human personality.
 Exploration of the methodological and research dimensions of this inquiry will be a central component of this course.
 Consideration of the roles of multiculturalism in theory development will also be examined.
-Prerequisite: PSYC 101 or permission of instructor.
+Prerequisite: ISPSYC 101 or permission of instructor.
 Fall, Spring.

 An introduction to descriptive and inferential statistics used in psychological research.
 Topics include measures of central tendency, variability, and correlation, as well as probability, sampling, hypothesis testing, and analysis of variance.
 Fall, Spring.

 This course examines how the central and peripheral nervous systems as well as the endocrine system relate to human and animal behavior.
-Prerequisites: PSYC 101 or permission of instructor.
+Prerequisites: ISPSYC 101 or permission of instructor.
 One Biology course recommended.
 Fall, Spring.

 Exploration and analysis of elementary topics in psychology.
 Prerequisite: Permission of instructor.
 Occasionally.